 New to CSAs?

-Dip your toe into the CSA pond by trying a half share, which arrive every other week or contain a smaller amount of goods, depending on the farm.
+Dip your toe into the CSA pond by trying a half share, which arrives every other week or contains a smaller amount of goods, depending on the farm.
 As a guideline, a full share typically feeds two people on a vegetarian diet or four people on a mixed diet.

 One of the largest CSAs in the U.S. was one of Chicago’s first when it began in 1991.
 Two years later this farming community adopted a biodynamic philosophy — a holistic mindset that emphasizes the interrelationships of soil, plants and animals as a self-sustaining system.
 Founder Farmer John is the subject of the award-winning film, The Real Dirt on Farmer John, which follows his personal journey through the farm debt crisis of the 1980s, which temporarily shut down operations, to the creation of Angelic Organics.
 Farmer John was inspired to create a CSA program because he believed it brought farming back to its roots, when farmers had a direct relationship with the people that ate the food.